 New Autism Phenome Project

-The Autism Phenome Project or "APP" is the largest and most comprehensive longitudinal assessment of children with autism ever attempted.
+The Autism Phenome Project or "APP" is the largest and most comprehensive longitudinal assessment of children with autism.
 It aims to define clinically meaningful subgroups or phenotypes of autism based on distinct patterns of behavior and biological characteristics.

-- Boys between the ages of 2 to 3-1/2 at the time of the first visit
+- Boys between the ages of 2 and 3-1/2 at the time of the first visit

 - Have a diagnosis of autism spectrum disorder or are typically developing